PrEP for Women

 In addition, if HIV-negative people taking PrEP become HIV+, do not know it, and continue to take Truvada, there is the possibility that their HIV will become resistant to Truvada and other similar HIV drugs.
 This not only can reduce treatment options for the individuals who become HIV+, but also can have serious consequences for public health, as Truvada-resistant HIV could then be spread to others.

-Given the results of the FemPrEP study, it is clear that there is more to learn about the effectiveness of Truvada as PrEP in women.
+Given the results of the FemPrEP and VOICE studies, it is clear that there is more to learn about the effectiveness of Truvada as PrEP in women.
 Some people believe we have enough knowledge to go ahead and begin using PrEP now, while others think we should wait until we have more proof that it is effective for women.

 While we now have evidence that PrEP works in preventing HIV if the drugs are taken as prescribed, much more work needs to be done before PrEP becomes widely used and accepted.
-This includes improving health care systems so that people can access PrEP and making HIV testing more widely available, since only people who know they are HIV-negative can use PrEP safely.
-If people use PrEP when they are already HIV+, they are much more likely to develop drug-resistant HIV, which they may then pass on to others.
-Having drug-resistant virus can also make it harder to treat HIV infection.
-(See The Well Project's info sheet on Resistance.)
+This includes improving health care systems so that people can access and afford PrEP and making HIV testing more widely available, since only people who know they are HIV-negative can use PrEP safely.
+If people use PrEP when they are already living with HIV, they are much more likely to develop drug-resistant HIV, which they may then pass on to others.
+Having drug-resistant virus can also make it harder to treat HIV infection (see The Well Project's article on Resistance).

-If you think PrEP may be a good option for you, here are a few questions you may want to talk over with your health care provider:
+If you think PrEP may be a good option for you, here are a few questions you can talk over with your health care provider:

 - What are Truvada's likely side effects and how will I manage them?